 This is a quick overview of where to find the "law."
-It is divided by the branch of government and the level of government.
-To understand what the "law" is on a particular topic, there are likely to be multiple sources that must be considered at the same time.
-Often laws created by the legislature have related regulations.
-Also, judges have shaped the meaning of the law through interpretation over time.
+This article is divided by the branches and levels of government.
+There are usually multiple sources of law that must be considered at the same time.
+It is important to read all of the available law on the subject you are interested in from all different sources.
 It is also important to look at how laws at different levels of government interact with each other.

-When beginning to do research on a topics, it is often a good idea to start by using a secondary source.
-This basic description shows the relationship among the various sources of law.
+When you are starting to research a legal topic, it is often a good idea to start by using a secondary source.
+The secondary source will explain how the different sources of law relate to each other.

 Federal (National) Law